cbadenes/r4r/README.md

 # Full Deployment

+Docker-compose allows to start R4R and Virtuoso together in one command line.

-To deploy R4R and Virtuoso together, it is enough to describe both services in a `docker-compose.yml` as follows:
+Describe both services in a `docker-compose.yml` as follows:

 ```yaml
 version: '3'